jpmckinney/pupa-validate/README.md

 # pupa-validate

-Validates JSON documents dumped by Pupa against JSON Schema.
+Validates multiple JSON documents on disk or in Redis against JSON Schema.

+You may use this package to validate documents created by [Pupa.rb](https://github.com/opennorth/pupa-ruby).

 ## Usage